-3.1.1 Exceptions to Routine Facility Inspections for Inactive and Unstaffed Sites.
+A. Exceptions to Routine Facility Inspections for Inactive and Unstaffed Sites

 The requirement to conduct facility inspections on a routine basis does not apply at a facility that is inactive and unstaffed, as long as there are no industrial materials or activities exposed to stormwater.
 Such a facility is only required to conduct an annual site inspection in accordance with Part 3.1.
-To invoke this exception, you must indicate that your facility is inactive and unstaffed on your NOI.
-If you are already covered under the permit and your facility has changed from active to inactive and unstaffed, you must modify and re-certify your NOI.
-You must also include a statement in your SWPPP per Part 5.2.5.2 indicating that the site is inactive and unstaffed, and that there are no industrial materials or activities exposed to stormwater, in accordance with the requirements of this permit.
+To invoke this exception, you must indicate that your facility is inactive and unstaffed on your NOI at the time of application.
+If you are already covered under the permit and your facility has changed from active to inactive and unstaffed, you must submit the "Inactive and Unstaffed Notification" form at the time the facility becomes inactive or unstaffed.
+You must also include a statement in your SWPPP per Part 5.2.E.2 indicating that the site is inactive and unstaffed, and that there are no industrial materials or activities exposed to stormwater, in accordance with the requirements of this permit.
 The statement must be signed and certified in accordance with Appendix B, Subsection 11.
-If circumstances change and industrial materials or activities become exposed to stormwateror your facility becomes active and/or staffed, this exception no longer applies and you must immediately resume routine facility inspections.
-If you are not qualified for this exception at the time you become authorized under this permit, but during the permit term you become qualified because your facility becomes inactive and unstaffed, and there are no industrial materials or activities that are exposed to stormwater, you must include the same signed and certified statement as above and retain it with your records pursuant to Part 5.5.
+If circumstances change and industrial materials or activities become exposed to stormwater or your facility becomes active and/or staffed, this exception no longer applies and you must immediately resume routine facility inspections.